ecnepsnai/otto/docs/script.md

 # Scripts

 A script is configured on the Otto server and is executed on the Otto client.
 Scripts can be in any executable format as long as the executable itself requires only the first and only parameter being the path to the script.

-For example: `bash <script>`, `python <python file>`
+For example: `bash <script>`, `python <python file>`.

+An Otto client can run multiple scripts in parallel.

 ## Environment Variables

 Environment variables are run-time variables that are passed to the script when it is run on the host.
 Variables can be configured in a couple different locations, and cascade down overwriting any duplicate keys.

 1. **Global**.
 Configured in the options page on the Otto server.
 These are included in all scripts.
 2. **Script**.
 Configured in the script.
 These overwrite global variables.
 3. **Group**.
 Configured in the group.
 These overwrite script variables.
 4. **Host**.
 Configured in the host.
 These overwrite host variables.

 For example, you may want to have a script that sets a users password.
 The script will contain a default password but individual groups could specify a different password that would be used by the script.

 Lastly, there are a number of implicit variables that are automatically included and can not be overwritten: